 An individual who experiences any form of sexual assault may pursue any civil or criminal remedies provided by state law.
 An individual does not need to file a criminal police report to either use on or off-campus resources or to file a complaint with the university.
 However, the university Title IX Coordinator will assist any individual with notifying law enforcement, if they so desire.
 A protective order is a civil court order issued to prevent continuing acts of family violence, sexual assault, human trafficking or stalking.
-The Texas State Law Library has extensive information on protective orders that can be downloaded from their website, https://guides.sll.texas.gov/legal-forms/protective-orders protection to the Dean of Students Office.
+The Texas State Law Library has extensive information on protective orders that can be downloaded from their website, https://guides.sll.texas.gov/legal-forms/protective-orders

+Concordia University Texas complies with the State of Texas laws in recognizing orders of protection.
+Any person who obtains an order of protection from the State of Texas or any other state should provide a copy to CTX PD.
+Students should also provide a copy of an order of protection to the Student Development Office.
 CTX PD can provide the protected individual with strategies for campus police and the victim to reduce risk of harm while on campus or coming and going from campus.
 In some situations, CTX PD may be able to assist in obtaining an Emergency Protective Order; however, the victim is required to apply directly for these services through the county or district court where the victim resides.
 The university may issue an institutional no contact order if deemed appropriate or at the request of the victim or accused.
 If the university receives a report that such an institutional no contact order has been violated, the university will initiate disciplinary proceedings appropriate to the status of the accused (student, employee, etc.) and will impose sanctions if the accused is found responsible for violating the no contact order.